polina-c/layerlens/README.md

 If you want to generate the `DEPENDENCIES.md` only for a specific folders, you can use `--build-filter` option and you should use [glob](https://pub.dev/packages/glob) syntax.
 For example, to generate the diagram only for the root `lib/` folder, you run following `dart run layerlens --build-filter "lib"`.

 You can specify multiple build filters .
 The mechanism is inspired by `--build-filter` in Dart's [`build_runner`](https://github.com/dart-lang/build/blob/master/docs/partial_builds.md).
-For example, to run the layerlens for root `lib/` and it's subfolder `lib/subfolder1` run `layerlens --build-filter "lib" --build-filter "lib/subfolder1"`
+For example, to run the layerlens for root `lib/` and it's subfolder `lib/subfolder1` run `layerlens --build-filter "lib" --build-filter "lib/subfolder1"`.
+To generate the entire subtree for a given subfolder you can run following: `layerlens --build-filter "lib/subfolder1" --build-filter "lib/subfolder1/**"`

 ## Supported languages